What does the future look like for public space?

 Publicpowerlab begins with a panel discussion characterising the key issues, politics and opportunities.
 Esther will be joined by –

 - Architect, academic and publisher Rochus Hinkel, Associate Professor of Architecture and Design at the University of Melbourne, whose work focuses on experimental and artistic explorations of the various environments humans inhabit, interact with and experience, including the private and the public realm, the urban and the rural, the analog and the digital;

 - Writer, feminist and incoming City of Melbourne Director, City Strategy and Place, Justine Hyde, former Director of Library Services & Experience at the State Library of Victoria, and formerly head of arts and culture at the City of Port Phillip, whose work in strategic and creative leadership has created transformational change;

 - Writer, educator and international governance expert Julien Leyre, founder of the Marco Polo Project for Chinese-global cultural exchange, co-founder of the Future of Governance Agency, and currently COO of energy company reVolt, where he’s collaborating on world-leading business models to fast-track a large-scale transition to green energy.

 We’ll then shift into a lab format with small-group contests to rethink and redesign the publics of the future.

 Join artists, architects, communicators, planners, journalists, policy-makers and citizens at this free MPavilion event.
-It’s free to register – please let us know if you can make it?
-Rego details will be here asap.

 IMAGE: Photo by MPavilion.